brajeshwar/brajeshwar.github.io/_posts/2006/2006-04-14-google-calendar-the-best-after-google-search-gmail.md

----
-layout: post
-title: Google Calendar - the best after Google Search & GMail
+# Google Calendar - the best after Google Search & GMail
----

 [Google](http://www.google.com/) Search is the _de facto_ search engine for me and almost everybody else on the internet.
 [Gmail](http://www.gmail.com/) is a good web based email client but have never been able to replace my desktop mail client and will not.
 I used it extensively for SVN/CVS notifications, mailing lists, newsletters, forum replies and everything else save for my personal & official mails.
 All other services of Google are good too but personally I don't use any of them on a second to minute basis!